opf/openproject/docs/user-guide/gantt-chart/README.md

 In the menu, choose **Add predecessor** or **Add follower**.

-Select the item which you want to create the dependency with.
+Select the item to which you want to create a dependency.
 The precede and follow relation is marked with a small blue line in the Gantt chart.

 ![dependencies-gantt-chart](dependencies-gantt-chart-1566556144225.gif)